Salem Smugglers' Tours

 Please bring your own bike.
 Bike alternatives do exist in Salem in which you can bike over the Salem-Beverly Bridge to Lynch Park.

-Please park at Lynch Park in Beverly.
+The tour starts at Lynch Park.
 After a short tour of the park and its history we will get on our bikes.
 From there we will bike past Hospital Point and then head past President Taft's second Summer White House.
 Onward past Sally Milligan's park we will ride past a First Period Home on our way to Rt 22.
-Up the hill past Turtle Hill we go till we get to the fork toward Essex.
 Around the bend is the entrance to Long Hill Garden.
 A beautiful garden with several rooms filled with flowering trees and exotic flowers surrounding a Georgian manor.
 Behind it is a mile loop through a cedar stand.

 The Natural Beauty of the Gold Coast